-Much of my work here involves commissioning and editing articles written by academics but I do get to write the odd article myself such as 2014, the year that was: Science + Technology.
+Much of my work here involved commissioning and editing articles written by academics but I did get to write the odd article myself such as: Space Agency for Australia: here’s why it’s important.

 Total solar eclipse will plunge Cairns into darkness

-I did several stories in the lead up to the total solar eclipse that plunged Cairns into darkness but was also visbile as a partial eclipse across the rest of Queensland and parts of Australia, and on the Transit of Venus earlier in the year, see Watch it here: Once-in-a-lifetime Venus spectacle.
+I did several stories in the lead up to the total solar eclipse that plunged Cairns into darkness but was also visible as a partial eclipse across the rest of Queensland and parts of Australia, and on the Transit of Venus earlier in the year.

 Employers putting frumps at the bottom of their list, regardless of qualifications

 It comes down to a simple question for employers: Would you employ Gollum or Brad Pitt?
 Professor Chris Warhurst says employers favour looks over qualifications when it comes to who gets the job, and a candidate’s appearance is increasingly being judged as part of the “lookness” skills that employers are seeking.